italobarrosme/kakarotto/README.md

   Commitlint
   Pre-commit with lint-staged and Prettier
   Pre-push running lint-staged and tests
-  Jest tests are implemented using @testing-library.
+  Vitest tests are implemented using @testing-library.

 - The next-config includes PWA configurations.
 - Image permissions are set up, for example, for Google authentication.